AJB-ajb/BikeSharePrediction/documents/paper/main.typ

   [STGAT-transformer], [$8.90$ MiB],[$1.57$], [$3.11$], [$0.868$], [$0.8$]
 ),
 caption: [Quantitative comparison of the predictive metrics of models evaluated on the test set, along with model size.]
+) <table:prediction_metrics>

+Notably, the predictive performance of all STGAT models is very similar, with the transformer giving a slightly higher RMSE of $1.57$.
+All models outperform the linear baseline model in all metrics significantly.
+Also, the specific performance seems to not benefit from upscaling the model, although a larger model would probably be beneficial for a larger data set of multiple years.

+#figure(
+image("imgs/rmses_over_horizon_over_models.png"),
+caption: [RMSE for different prediction horizons]
-)
+) <plot:rmse_over_horizon>

+In order to see, how the prediction horizon influences our specific models, we compare the RMSEs for each horizon separately, shown in @plot:rmse_over_horizon.
+As before, the absolute error is similar, both over models as well as over the horizon.
+Both smaller models, the base STGAT and transformer variant share the same nearly linear rise over the prediction horizon.
+Notably, the upscaled variant seems to learn small horizon prediction better than long-prediction horizon.
+We hypothesize that this is due to the model overfitting partially to the specific shape of the curve.

+== Demand Evaluation
-For the qualitative illustration of the  extrapolation, we show true rates, and predicted rates and demands for a section of the train data for one station.
+For the qualitative illustration of the demand extrapolation, we show true rates, and predicted rates and demands for a section of the train data for one station in @plot:dem_vs_pred_vs_true for the STGAT base model.

+#figure(
+image("imgs/dem_vs_pred_vs_true_station6_train.png"),
+caption: [Example comparison of demand and rate predictions along with ground truth for a horizon prediction of $20"min"$.]
+) <plot:dem_vs_pred_vs_true>

 We can see that the model's demand predictions generally follow similar shapes as its prediction, but are higher on various points.
-Here, we see that the model predicts a demand
+Qualitatively, we can see several aspects of the model results:
+- The model assigns an in-demand of $≈2$ bikes per hour until ca. $5$ in the morning, although the actual rate and prediction is at $0$, which is the behavior, we want.
+Likely, there is demand at night, but the station is full, so it is not matched by actual rate, but can be extrapolated from other nights.
+- The demand is generally higher than both the true and predicted rates, which is desired and a fundamental property of the demand.
+- The predictions, despite on the training data, do not match the high spikes fully and miss later spikes in the evening.
+We hypothesize that these are difficult to predict, because they depend on bikes taken out spontaneously, as it seems that the station is full in the evening.

+In order to qualitatively compare the characteristics of the demand predictions, we compare a sample over a day of test data in @plot:dem_over_models.

 #figure(
-image("imgs/dem_vs_pred_vs_true_station6_train.png"),
+image("imgs/dem_pred_comp_station4_train.png"),
-caption: [Example comparison of demand and rate predictions along with ground truth on the test set for a horizon prediction of $20"min"$.]
+caption: [Comparison of the demand predictions of different models.]
-)
+) <plot:dem_over_models>

+We see that, the smaller models, the STGAT and its transformer variation, are close to each other.
+We hypothesize that the smaller models stick closer to their rate prediction, because the limited model parameters encourage higher sharing of the parameters contributing to demand and rate prediction.
+Notably the upscaled version seems to give more extreme - both higher and lower - predictions.
+The upscaled version also seems to produce visually smoother curves, although its numerical smooth violation is slightly higher, which is likely due to its generally higher range estimations.

+In order to estimate quantitative measures of the demand prediction, we calculate the individual components of the demand loss function from @sec:modeling, shown in @table:demand_metrics.
+In order to have interpretable metrics, we take the roots of the squared loss components, which are indicated by the 'R' prefix, i.e. the root demand mean square violation is in units $["Bikes" / "Hour"]$.
+Also we calculate the mean absolute difference of the demand and the rate prediction, to see how far the model extrapolations lie.

 #figure(
 table(columns: 4,